 Jennifer Gobby (McGill)

-Jen came to academia in her mid-30s after years of sustainability activism, eco-construction and dabbling in local politics in British Columbia.
-She’s been exploring how research and scholarship can help support social transformation in response to the many converging crises we face, from climate change to social inequality.
-Jen completed a BA in Environment (minor Anthropology) from McGill University in 2014 and is now a climate justice activist and researcher working in solidarity with Indigenous and other communities most impacted by climate change and extractive industry.
-She is completing a PhD in Renewable Resources in the Department of Natural Resource Sciences at McGill.
-Her work focuses on activist-research working closely with communities and organizations in the frontlines of climate justice and Indigenous resistance to oil and gas extraction.
-These collaborations seek to identify and mobilize strategies and theories that can help strengthen efforts to transform our systems to ones that are ecologically sane and socially just.
-Meanwhile, she still spends summers on a little island building in BC. growing food, building houses, chopping wood and living in community.
+Jen’s main scholarly interest is how research can help support social transformation in response to the many converging crises we face, from climate change to social inequality.
+Jen completed a BA in Environment (minor Anthropology) from McGill University in 2014 and is now a climate justice activist and researcher working in solidarity with Indigenous and other communities impacted by climate change and extractive industry.
+She is completing a PhD in Renewable Resources through the Department of Natural Resource Sciences at McGill.
+Her work focuses on collaborative theorizing, reflection, and strategizing with activists and land defenders across Canada.
+These collaborations seek to identify and mobilize strategies and theories that can help strengthen efforts to transform our systems to ones that are ecologically sane and socially just, with a firm commitment to both decarbonizing and decolonizing Canada Jen will be staring a post doctorate fellowship at Concordia in the Fall 2019.

 Keywords: social-ecological systems transformation, theories of change, climate justice, social movement theory, indigenous rights and resistance and anti-pipeline movements in Canada, decolonizing and decarbonizing